-A new exhibition opening soon at the Old Treasury Building will present the turbulent tale of Victoria’s gold rush through the individual stories of just 20 objects.
-Gold Rush: 20 Objects 20 Stories opens on 8 June.
+Discover the turbulent tale of Victoria’s gold rush through the individual stories of just 20 objects.

 Gold was first discovered in Australia in 1851 – first in New South Wales and then in Victoria.
 The finds caused a sensation.
 Stories of fabulous discoveries in California were already famous and the Australian finds promised the same opportunity.
 Men throughout Australia immediately downed tools to ‘rush’ to the goldfields, soon joined by others from New Zealand.
 By the following year thousands began to arrive from Britain, Europe, America and then China.
 The impact on farms and businesses was devastating at first.
 As Lieutenant-Governor Charles La Trobe wrote to his superior in England, ‘Cottages are deserted, houses to let, even schools are closed.
 In some of the suburbs, not a man is left.’